 The main draw of Google drive is how easy it is to use.
 If you have a Gmail account, you have a Drive account, fit with a free 15GB of storage.
 It’s a generous offer, one that allows you to dip your toe into cloud storage on Kodi without creating a separate account.

 While it doesn’t pertain specifically to the Kodi add-on, Google Drive is also a fantastic collaboration tool.
 You can easily invite others to contribute on your account, weather that’s sharing a specific folder or just a single document.
 Integration with the suite of Google office tools means you can also edit documents from collaborators without downloading any files.

 Drive has it’s set of problems, though.
 As we discuss in our Google Drive review, the service is dismal when it comes to security and privacy.
 For many, it’s simply a direct route to the NSA’s PRISM project.
 The same can be said of all Google services, though, so Drive is in no way the only thing you should worry about if you use any other Google account.

 If privacy matters to you, it’s best to look elsewhere.
 If not, though, you’ll find an excellent collaboration tool that’s competent enough to get you streaming on Kodi.
-Sign up for 15GB of free storage to see which camp you fall in.
+Sign up for to see which camp you fall in.

 - Google Docs integration